Autumn, Winter, Light Meals, Soup

-This is one of those soups whereby you can throw almost any veg at it and it will taste amazing.
-It‘s so simple and takes no time to knock together.
+This is one of those soups where you can throw almost any veg at it, and it will still taste amazing.
+It‘s so simple, and takes no time at all to knock together.

-Freekeh is simply a roasted green wheat with a unique nutritional profile superior to other grains.
-Freekeh is harvested when it‘s young, so freekeh retains more nutrients than wheat harvested when it's mature.
-This young green wheat will pack in higher amounts of protein, fiber, vitamins and minerals.
+Freekeh is simply a roasted green wheat with a unique nutritional profile that's superior to other grains.
+It's harvested when it‘s young, and retains more nutrients than wheat that's harvested when it's mature, meaning it packs in higher amounts of protein, fibre, vitamins and minerals.

 1 fresh bay leaf (optional)

 Small bunch flat-leaf parsley, leaves picked and stalks finely chopped

 750ml vegetable stock